hashicorp/terraform/website/source/docs/providers/aws/r/load_balancer_policy.html.markdown

 ---
 layout: "aws"
-page_title: "AWS: aws_elb_load_balancer_policy"
+page_title: "AWS: aws_load_balancer_policy"
-sidebar_current: "docs-aws-resource-elb-load-balancer-policy"
+sidebar_current: "docs-aws-resource-load-balancer-policy"
 description: |-
   Provides a load balancer policy, which can be attached to an ELB listener or backend server.
 ---